kbrady/vocab_learner/README.md

 You can click on the progress tab to see how you are doing.

-Words are selected for review using the leitner method.
+Words are selected for review using the pimsleur method.
 Whenever you get a word wrong it is reviewed imediately after looking at one other word.

+You can edit the language that words are read in and how many new words can be introduced in an hour in the change settings tab.
+Words are only added if you are upto date on reviewing words you already learned.